DioxusLabs/dioxus/README.md

 ### Examples

 All examples in this repo are desktop apps.
-To run an example, simply clone this repo and use cargo with the `desktop` feature enabled.
-For SSR examples, you might need to enable SSR instead.
+To run an example, simply clone this repo and use `cargo run --example XYZ`

 ```
-cargo run --features desktop --example EXAMPLE
+cargo run --example EXAMPLE
 ```

 ## Get Started with...